asciinema/asciinema-server/app/views/docs/installation.html.md

 ### No package for your operating system?

 If you use other operating system and you can build a native package for it then don't hesitate, do it and let us know.
+We have [Github issue](https://github.com/asciinema/asciinema/issues/116) where we track new releases and packaging progress.

 ## Running latest version from master